 The syntax Stevens used in the text is often vague and confusing.
-This can be seen prominently in the last lines of both stanza.
+This can be seen prominently in the last lines of both stanzas.
 His use of the strange image of the “emperor of ice-cream” makes for a disarming change of tone.
 The text is also rather short.
 This makes every line and every word of those lines all the more important.
 It is not until the end that the importance of Stevens’ theme becomes clear.
-The poem is concerned with the universality of death, seen through a lack of ceremony and an equality between emperors and normal men and women.
-You can read the full poem here.
+The poem is concerned with the universality of death, seen through a lack of ceremony and equality between emperors and normal men and women.

 Summary of The Emperor of Ice-Cream

 The poem begins with the speaker asking that the listener fetch a strong man to roll cigarettes.
 There is some kind of celebration occurring.
 The celebratory atmosphere is lessened by the speaker who tells everyone to go on acting as they always have.
 There is no reason to stand on ceremony.